-3. Members of the community
+3. Members of your social communities

-Knowing whether they are valuable followers and are part of your target audience will enable you to attain your objectives more effectively since you will be directing your efforts to those who are truly interested in what your brand has to offer.
+Knowing whether you have valuable followers will enable you to attain your objectives more effectively since you will be directing your efforts to those who are truly interested in what your brand has to offer.

-Recommended KPI: total number of fans and followers on social media
+Recommended KPI: total number of fans and followers on social media.

 4. Clicks to links

-Recommended KPI: clicks on publications
+Recommended KPI: clicks on link shares.

-5. Community participation
+5. Community engagement

 6. Brand mentions on social media

-Recommended KPI: number of brand mentions on social media
+Recommended KPI: number of brand mentions on social media.

 7. Web visits from social channels